gwu-libraries/sfm-ui/docs/credentials.rst

 personal Twitter account or another Twitter account you control.
 If you want more fine-tuned control, you can manually set up application-level credentials (see below).
 To connect Twitter credentials, first sign in to Twitter with the account you want to use.
 Then, on the Credentials page, click *Connect to Twitter*.
-A window will pop up from Twitter, asking you for authorization.
-Click authorize, and your credentials will automatically connect.
+Your browser will open a page from Twitter, asking you for authorization.
+Click *Authorize*, and your credentials will automatically connect.
 Once credentials are connected, you can start :ref:`guide-creating-collections`.